pankleks/pm2-health/README.md

 `probes` - object describing PMX metrics to be monitored (optional).
 See  [Metrics monitoring](#metrics-monitoring)

-`probeIntervalM` - how often PMX metrics will be tested [in minutes] (optional) - if not set, 1 minute is used
+`probeIntervalM` - how often PMX metrics will be tested in minutes (optional).
+If not set, 1 minute is used

+`addLogs` - if `true` app logs will be added as mail attachement (optional)

 > if any of required parameters are not defined, `pm2-health` will shutdown.
 You can check error logs for details.